 Is space at a premium?

-Because it’s smaller than the others, it doesn’t have as much oomph, sound-wise.
+Because it’s smaller than the other Echo models, it doesn’t have as much oomph, sound-wise.
 Although Amazon has improved the speaker on the latest version, and given it a new look to boot.
 But it can still control all of your smart home devices like lights and thermostats, exactly as the other models of Echo can – you just speak your commands and it’ll obey.

 Of course because it’s smaller, it’s easier to find space for it on the kitchen counter, window sill, coffee table, or wherever you choose to place it.
 It also means it’s more portable and easier to take with you to another room.